Cruise Worker Accused of Raping and Attempting to Throw A Passenger Overboard?

 “. . . we have a history of covering up crimes, flying criminally accused employees back to their home countries so U.S. authorities cannot arrest them, etc.”

-- Also, contract law has made prosecuting a negligence claim against them much more difficult than land-based cases.
+- Also, contract law has made prosecuting a negligence claim against them much more complex than land-based cases.

 Considering that most cruise ship passengers are North American, it stands to reason that most crimes are against them.
-But thanks to ICV, the cruise industry is finding itself under increased scrutiny from sages like Senate Commerce Chairman Jay Rockefeller (D-W.Va.) who is at the front with Matsui.
+But thanks to ICV, the cruise industry is under increased scrutiny from sages like Senate Commerce Chairman Jay Rockefeller (D-W.Va.), who is at the front with Matsui.

 Is The Hole In Security a Basis for Cruise Ship’s Liability?